superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![distribution by activity count](../assets/use_cases/user_acquisition_analytics/user_distrib-activity_count.png)

 The activity (api calls/day) distribution is bimodal.
-Here, the first activity level group (0.00-0.40 api calls/day) may be largely new users, who - if they signed up in the most recent (December) campaign - have less time to accumulate activity than the smaller number of users (with 0.40-1.40 api calls/day) who signed up earlier.
-Also, we can derive our NumberSpace min and max from this distribution.
+Here, it's possible that the first activity level group (0.00-0.40 api calls/day) may be largely new users, who - if they signed up in the most recent (December) campaign - have less time to accumulate activity than users who signed up earlier.
+(Note: we can use derive our NumberSpace min and max from this distribution.)

 Now let's examine the distribution of new users per signup date.